tommac08/docsv2/sources/index.md

 ### Step 0: Prerequisite

 Shippable uses either your [GitHub](https://github.com) or [Bitbucket](https://bitbucket.org) account to authenticate.
-You must have one of these two accounts to sign into Shippable.
+You must have one of these two accounts to sign in to Shippable.

 ### Step 1: Sign in to Shippable